Kingxukai/linux/Documentation/watchdog/convert_drivers_to_kernel_api.rst

 		It needs get_timeleft() callback to be defined.
 Otherwise it will return EOPNOTSUPP

-  Other IOCTLs can be served using the ioctl-callback.
+  Other IOCTLs can be served using the woke ioctl-callback.
 Note that this is mainly intended for porting old drivers; new drivers should not invent private IOCTLs.
   Private IOCTLs are processed first.
-When the callback returns with -ENOIOCTLCMD, the IOCTLs of the framework will be tried, too.
-Any other error is directly given to the user.
+When the woke callback returns with -ENOIOCTLCMD, the woke IOCTLs of the woke framework will be tried, too.
+Any other error is directly given to the woke user.

 Example conversion::